braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/sync_catalogs_data.md

 {:start="2"}

-2. In order for Braze to access Databricks, a personal access token needs to be created.
+2. Create a personal access token in your Databricks workspace.
-- In your Databricks workspace, click your Databricks username in the top bar, and then select User Settings from the drop-down.
+a.
+Select your Databricks username, then select **User Settings** from the dropdown menu.
-- On the Access tokens tab, click Generate new token.
+b.
+On the **Access tokens** tab, select **Generate new token**.
-- Enter a comment that helps you to identify this token, such as “Braze CDI”, and change the token’s lifetime to no lifetime by leaving the Lifetime (days) box empty (blank).
-Click Generate.
+c.
+Enter a comment that helps you to identify this token, such as "Braze CDI".
+d.
+Change the token’s lifetime to no lifetime by leaving the **Lifetime (days)** box blank.
+Select **Generate**.
-- Copy the displayed token, and then click Done.
+d.
+Copy the displayed token, and then select **Done**.

 Keep the token in a safe place until you need to enter it on the Braze dashboard during the credential creation step.

 {:start="3"}